UBS says cooperating with Singapore regulator in rate review

-ZURICH (Reuters) - UBS UBSN.VX said it is cooperating with Singapore’s regulator following the city-state’s censure of 20 banks whose traders were found to have manipulated benchmark borrowing and currency rates.
+ZURICH, June 14 (Reuters) - UBS said it is cooperating with Singapore’s regulator following the city-state’s censure of 20 banks whose traders were found to have manipulated benchmark borrowing and currency rates.

-“These were the actions of a few in the past, and we regret the inappropriate behavior of those involved,” a spokesman for Zurich-based UBS said in a statement.
+“These were the actions of a few in the past, and we regret the inappropriate behaviour of those involved,” a spokesman for Zurich-based UBS said in a statement.

 The Monetary Authority of Singapore (MAS) said that it had found 133 traders had tried to inappropriately influence the rates, and ordered the banks which employed them to set aside additional reserves for a year.